-Routes · Cloudflare Workers docs
+Routes

 For zones proxied on Cloudflare, route patterns decide what (if any) script is matched based on the URL of that request.
 Requests are routed through a Workers script when the URL matches a route pattern assigned to that script.

-Route patterns can be added with the Cloudflare API or on the Workers tab in the Cloudflare dashboard (after selecting a zone).
+Route patterns can be added with the Cloudflare API or in Account Home > Workers > your Worker > Triggers > Add route in the Cloudflare dashboard.

 Cloudflare Site routes are comprised of:

-- Route URL (see Matching Behavior)
+- Route URL (refer to Matching Behavior )

 - Worker script to execute on matching requests

-- Failure mode for rate-limited accounts on the free plan (see daily request limits)
+- Failure mode for rate-limited accounts on the Free plan (see daily request limits )

 The Routes REST API documentation can be found in the Workers API docs.